darktable-org/dtorg/content/about/faq.md

 * <a name="faq-import"></a>**How do I open images?
 I only see a grey canvas.**<a href="#faq-import" class="anchor" title="Link to this FAQ entry">¶</a>

-    You have to import a single image or a film roll (directory) using the buttons on the left side of the lighttable.
+    You have to import a single image or a film roll (directory) using the buttons on the left side of the lighttable Add to Library.

 * <a name="faq-filter"></a>**Ok, I imported some images, but I still don't see anything, though after importing a single image it is shown in darkroom mode.**<a href="#faq-filter" class="anchor" title="Link to this FAQ entry">¶</a>